eatoin5hrdlu/PACE/README.md

 EvoStat:  A PhageStat to support PACE and PATHE Experiments
+NB: in the process of namechange from PACE to EvoStat.
+PACE github repository will disappear EvoStat will appear.
 ====
 Software and Hardware for a low-cost platform for PACE and PATHE experiments.